andrebriggs/bedrock-end-to-end-dx/Integration-Test-CLI.md

 ## Orchestrating the integration tests with Azure Dev Ops

 1. A yaml file defining an Azure pipeline.
 Tasks within this yaml file will orchestrate the setup/installation of any binaries.
 2. Next, yaml file tasks will use a configuration that can bootstrap `spk` with the knowledge of the testing environment.
 3. Finally, a yaml task will call `spk` commands the same way an `spk` user would.
 4. Depending on the duration of the commands, a yaml task in the Azure pipeline will do an _assertion_ of expected results and exit the pipeline with a success or failure result.
 5. Azure DevOps has many hooks to allow notification of the pipeline result.

 ## Test Scenarios

 ### Create a Service
 **High level steps that ignore details:**
-1. Make sure `spk` is initialized with knowledge of the test environment.
+1. Make sure `spk` is [initialized](https://github.com/CatalystCode/bedrock-end-to-end-dx#initializing-spk-tool) with knowledge of the test environment.
-2. Navigate to the appropriate to mono-repo root directory.
+2. Navigate to the appropriate to [mono-repo](https://github.com/CatalystCode/bedrock-end-to-end-dx#adopting-bedrock-in-existing-application-monorepo) root directory.
-2. Call the `spk` **create service** command with any appropriate additional flags and arguments.
+2. Call the `spk` [service create](https://github.com/CatalystCode/bedrock-end-to-end-dx#adding-a-service) command with any appropriate additional flags and arguments.
+3. Automate the any git `add`, `commit`, and `push` commands (skip PR for automation)
 3. Assert that a pipeline is created and it's build completed successfully on the Azure DevOps project

 ### _More to scenarios come..._